stianlaa/byte-barometer/README.md

 - [ ] Test delete
 - [ ] Test populate index
 - [ ] Test query index
-- [ ] Enable gpu use for sentiment analysis
-- [ ] Update portfolio with gif of results
+- [ ] Update cuda in use to 12.2.2 on host platform and locally, perhaps hindered by outdated nvidia driver

 - [ ] Improve sentence split by adjusting decoding to remove htmltags and other non-ascii characters
 - [ ] Improve comment sentiment display, by badge or similar